-When it comes to having this conversation with your spouse, there are a few general guidelines that all parties involved should try to adhere to.
+When it comes to having this conversation with your spouse, there are a few general guidelines that all of the parties involved should try to adhere to.
 These suggestions do not vary, regardless of who your spouse is.
-So, for a more successful conversation right from the beginning, you should always follow these basic tips when telling your spouse that the marriage is over:
+In order to have more successful conversations from the get-go, you should always follow these basic tips when telling your spouse that the marriage is over:

-1) Select an appropriate time and place to tell your spouse “I Want a Divorce.”
+1) Select an appropriate time and place to give your spouse the news.

 2) Remain calm.